AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 **Type:** Auxiliary (Essence or Learned) \
 **Reqs:** [Energy Renewal](Origins#Energy Renewal Origin Talent)

-**Effect:** The amount of healing you may receive from Energy Renewal increases to [5/level]{.c} hit points per day.
-In addition, rather than an effect granting you fast healing, you may choose to have the effect heal you for [1⁠/⁠2 damage negated] hit points immediately.
+**Effect:** The amount of healing you may receive from Energy Renewal increases to [5×[HD]{.alt}]{.c} hit points per day.
+In addition, rather than an effect granting you fast healing, you may choose to have the effect heal you for [damage negated/2]{.c} hit points immediately.
 :::::

 ::::: {.ability}